 How to Dancers Eat?
 Dancers don’t need to go on a diet to stay fit and healthy.
 Dancers focus on eating whole foods and limit processed and packaged snack foods.
 Dancers shouldn’t restrict calories or food because it will limit their dancing skills if they aren’t getting the energy they need to dance.

-- What is a Normal Weight for a 12-Year Old?
+- What is a Target Weight for a Teenager?

 Beswick K. What are Electrolytes.
 Cedars-sinai.org.
 Published October 16, 2019.